RyanZim/EJS-Lint/README.md

 **Note:** This linter does not attempt to check for unclosed EJS tags, so if you get an error `Unexpected token` with a line number that doesn't contain any scriptlets, you most likely forgot to close a tag earlier.

-It also is set up to handle old-style `include`s (`<% include filename %>`) by ignoring them.
+It will error out if it encounters an old-style `include`s (`<% include filename %>`) by default, but will tolerate them if the `--preprocessor-include`/`preprocessorInclude` option is set.
 It does not lint included files regardless of the method of inclusion.

 It can work with custom delimiters, just pass it in the options (if using the API) or pass the `--delimiter` (`-d`) flag on the CLI.